niks-bit/power-plant-efficiency-analysis/README.md

-# Power Plant Efficiency Analysis - Q1,2024
+# Mock Power Plant Efficiency Analysis - Q1,2024

 This project investigates whether **high maintenance costs signal inefficiency** — or if they're symptoms of **deeper reliability problems** in plant operations.
 Using SQL, Excel analysis, and dashboard storytelling, we assess the performance of three power plants: